SelinaH9/Selina_BlueStampPortfolio/index.md

 ![Headstone Image](IMG_8778.JPG)

 # Final Milestone
 For the final milestone, I reached the end of the finishing project.
 Instead of adding LED lights to the original Arduino.
 Instead, I added the lights to another Arduino that will function separately from the other one.
 The led lights will be activated by the motion sensor, which lights up the LED lights.
+I have learned a lot of engineering and problem-solving skills from unexpected troubles and errors.
+These complications take patience and hard work, most importantly, passion.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**